 There are a host of more conventional brimmed hats on the market.
 I tend toward hats which have reasonable stiff brims such as the famous Tilley LTM6 Hat, the Shelta Hats Firebird v2 and Sunday Afternoon Charter hats.
 Dorman-Pacific makes a number of nice hats from a very light weight supplex weave which breaths somewhat while providing good sun protection.
 I like hats that have foam brim with a plastic or wire stiffener running around the outside of the brim to keep it from flapping in the wind.
 Wallaroo makes some nice straw hats.
 ThePopHat is a packable 6″ brim sunhat.

 The Kavu Chillba is a modern interpretation of the asian conical hat which can provide excellent protection from rain and sun while permitting good ventilation.
-The Montbell Umbrelo is a packable rain hat in a similar style and they also have a foldable sun hat.
+The Montbell Umbrelo is a packable rain hat in a similar style and they also have a foldable sun hat, but the sun model airflow isn’t as good as the rain variant.

 Another option is rather than using a hat, using a light weight hoody, combines with a long visor to shade eyes and face.
 The challenge is to find a hoody whose material provides good sun protection, air permeability, and is adequately durable.
 The best I have found is the Arcteryx Cormac Hoody and the MH Crater Lake.